Steve Martin: Influences

 Martin has said that his comedy influences include Charlie Chaplin, Laurel and Hardy, Jack Benny, Jerry Lewis, and Woody Allen.

 On The Late Show with Stephen Colbert, he mentioned that Jerry Seinfeld is one of his "retro heroes", "a guy who came up behind me and is better than I am.
 I think he's fantastic, I love to listen to him, he almost puts me at peace.
 I love to listen to him talk".

 Martin's offbeat, ironic, and deconstructive style of humor has influenced many comedians during his career including Tina Fey, Steve Carell, Conan O'Brien, Jon Stewart, Stephen Colbert, Robert Smigel, Bo Burnham, and Jordan Peele.
-Singer and composer Mike Patton cited Steve Martin as being an early influence saying that he identifies with Martin.
+Singer and composer Mike Patton cited Martin as being an early influence, saying that he identifies with Martin.

 Awards and nominations

-Martin has received several accolades including an Academy Honorary Award, an Emmy Award, five Grammy Awards, and a Screen Actors Guild Award, as well as nominations for eight Golden Globe Awards and two Tony Awards.
+Martin has received several accolades including an Academy Honorary Award, an Emmy Award, five Grammy Awards, and a Screen Actors Guild Award, as well as nominations for ten Golden Globe Awards and two Tony Awards.
 The Guardian named him one of the best actors never to have received an Academy Award nomination.